Pontelandolfo: Geography

-Pontelandolfo is located on a mountainous area of Italy.
-The area that surrounds Pontelandolfo has a wide range of altitudes (400-1,017 meters), with the center of population situated at 525 meters.
+Pontelandolfo is located in a mountainous area of Italy.
+The area that surrounds Pontelandolfo has a wide range of altitudes (400-1,017 meters), with the centre of population situated at 525 metres.

 There are three prominent mountains that surround Pontelandolfo.
-These include Mount Calvello, which has an altitude of 1,017 meters, Toppo Mangialardo (917 m) and Mount Forgioso (850 m).
+These include Mount Calvello, which has an altitude of 1,017 metres, Toppo Mangialardo (917 m) and Mount Forgioso (850 m).

 History

-The name of the village comes from the legendary Pontis Landulphi, or the Bridge of Landolfo, named after a soldier who died defending the bridge against the Romans while the villagers fled to safety, an event memorialized in the village's crest.
+A legend holds that the town was founded by the Samnites in honor of Hercules, and that it lived in prosperity until the Roman conquest in the 3rd century BC.
+The name of the village comes from the legendary Pontis Landulphi, or the "Bridge of Landolfo".
+According to one tradition, it was named after a soldier who died defending the bridge against the Romans while the villagers fled to safety, an event memorialized in the village's crest.
+Alternatively, Landolfo was a Lombard bishop who built the bridge in the early medieval period.
 The bridge is believed to have spanned the Alenta Creek, whose source is the Calore Irpino.

-According to local ancient folklore, the regional surname Guerrera derived from the Latin spelling Gverrera meaning warrior or man of war, is said to have origins dating back to the soldier who died defending the bridge against the Romans.
+According to local ancient folklore, the regional surname Guerrera, derived from the Latin spelling Gverrera meaning warrior or man of war, is said to have origins dating back to the soldier who died defending the bridge against the Romans.
 The Guerrera clan for centuries inhabited the fertile lands south of the Alenta Creek stretching between San Lupo and Pontelandolfo centred in and around the current village of Giallonardo.

-Pontelandolfo is mostly remembered as the location, along with Casalduni, of a massacre of largely civilian population by the Piedmontese occupation troops in 1861.